 Bake, turning once, for 13 minutes or until cooked through.

 Bake for 5 to 7 minutes until the cheese is melted and bubbly.
+You could also place them under the broiler for about 3 minutes if you prefer.

 You May Also Like These Italian-Inspired Recipes